-BALI's Dispute Resolution Service is a member benefit offered to Registered Contractor members who can use the free mediation service.
+BALI's Dispute Resolution Service is a member benefit offered to Registered Contractor and Designer members who can use the free mediation service.

-When you engage a designer, landscaper or grounds maintenance contractor, it is reassuring to know that should a dispute arise from the work they have been asked to perform, both parties have the support of a professional trade association to ensure lines of communication are kept open and there is somewhere to turn to resolve those issues that are causing concern.
+When you engage either a Registered Contractor and/or Registered Designer it is reassuring to know that, should a dispute arise from the work they have been asked to undertake, both parties have the support of a professional trade association.
+This ensures lines of communication remain open and there is a third party to turn to who can help mediate on areas of concern.

-The client must first submit a completed BALI Complaint Form together with the appropriate supporting evidence, e.g.
+The client must first submit a completed Client Resolution Form, together with the appropriate supporting evidence.

 Once received by BALI the evidence is copied in its entirety, and forwarded, together with a BALI Member Resolution Form, to the BALI member, who has 14 days in which to respond.
 For transparency this response will then be sent to the client, however following this no further evidence may be submitted by either party unless requested by BALI.

 BALI staff undertake a desk review of the client’s complaint and the BALI members defence material.
 No site visit to inspect works is available as part of this free process.

 Following this review, a case is put to the BALI Resolution Committee, which is chaired by the Chief Executive and comprises the Technical Officer and an industry expert with experience and expertise appropriate to the nature of the complaint.